-NFL Rumors: Justin Fields’ Historic Sugar Bowl Performance Could Change Draft Narrative For Jets
+NFL Rumors: Justin Fields' Historic Sugar Bowl Performance Could Change Draft Narrative For Jets

-Justin Fields had a historic performance on New Year’s Day, one that could change the narrative for the New York Jets at the No. 2 overall pick in the NFL Draft.
+Justin Fields had a historic performance on New Year's Day, one that could change the narrative for the New York Jets as the No. 2 overall pick in the NFL draft.

 As Yahoo Sports noted, Fields had a night for the history books on Friday, going 22-of-28 for 385 yards and setting a Sugar Bowl record with six touchdowns.
 The stellar night helped lead his team to a 49-28 dismantling of the No. 2 Clemson Tigers and set Fields up for an even bigger stage in the upcoming national title game against Alabama.

 The game may have a major impact on the upcoming draft.
 The Jets appeared to have the top overall selection locked up after starting the season 0-13, but a two-game winning streak pushed them down to the second pick and out of the running to select top prospect Trevor Lawrence.
-But as ESPN’s Rich Cimini noted, the historic night for Fields makes their slot much more valuable.
+However, as ESPN's Rich Cimini noted, the historic night for Fields makes their slot much more valuable.

 "Justin Fields' performance is a 'win' for the Jets.
 Changes narrative at 2, increases value of the selection.
 And let's not forget DeVonta Smith in the first game.
 Options for #Jets," he tweeted.